solisruj/SBIO_Tools/README.md

 # Scripts
 Contains basic scripts to pull information.

-  *Average Nucleotide Identity script requires

- Markup : * Bullet list
+### Average Nucleotide Identity:
+* Requires the NCBI toolkit to be installed (bin is exported to path).
+* Requires makeblastdb.
+* Requires blastn.
+### Extract Sequences:
+* Requires the NCBI toolkit to be installed (bin is exported to path).
-              * Nested bullet
+* Requires makeblastdb.
-                  * Sub-nested bullet etc
-          * Bullet list item 2

 # Graphing
 Contains basic scripts with textual user interfaces for quick graphing.